Igor-Vladyka/leaflet.motion/README.md

 motionStop() // to stop motion. motionPause() // to pause motion. motionResume() // to resume paused motion. motionToggle() // to pause motion, if it's running.
 To start motion if it's not.
-Also will resume motion if it was paused. getMarkers() // to get all markes from all motion sub components.
-Will return multi-dimensional array of markers.
+Or just resume. getMarkers() // to get multi-dimensional array of markers from all motion sub components.
 ```

 #### L.motion.polyline and L.motion.polygon